PRATHVIRAJ67/SocialHub/README.md

-Here is a beautified and rephrased version of your README file:

----

-# 🌐 SocialHub - A Modern Social Media Platform
+# 🌐 [SocialHub](https://social-hub-alpha.vercel.app/) - A Modern Social Media Platform

 Explore a vibrant social media experience with SocialHub!
 This platform offers a sleek, user-friendly interface with an array of powerful features.
 Effortlessly create, explore, and manage posts while enjoying seamless performance, thanks to robust authentication and efficient data fetching powered by React Query.